La Chapelle de la Mission Haut-Brion Pessac-Léognan 2019 - Second vin

 Wine rated (2022 guide) 95/100

-Wonderfully fragrant with violet and raspberry notes that linger through to a medium body.
-Full-bodied with fully integrated tannins that are tight and balanced.
-You can hardly "see" the tannins, but you can feel them.
+Wonderfully fragrant with notes of violet and raspberry that carry through to a medium-bodied palate.
+Full-bodied with fully integrated tannins that are firm and well-balanced.
+You can hardly "taste" the tannins, but you can feel them.
 Best after 2025, but already so lovely.

 Yves Beck